 Field trips may be scheduled for educational reasons.
 While on a trip, all students are considered to be "in" school.
 This means that conduct and dress standards will be appropriate for the field trip activity.
 Every effort shall be made to provide resources for all interested and eligible students to participate in a school-sponsored trip.
-Permission slips signed by a parent/guardian shall be required of all students participating in school trips and must be on file.

-If a student needs to take medication during a field trip or requires an inhaler or EpiPen the parent should call the School Nurse at least 2 weeks in advance to discuss the student's needs.
+If a student needs to take medication during a field trip or requires an inhaler or EpiPen they should call the School Nurse at least 2 weeks in advance to discuss their needs.
 All school trips shall begin and end at the school.
 All accident's injuries and unusual incidents must be reported to the school administrator, who shall make a report to the superintendent.